Battle of Shōgun-jizōyama

 Outcome: The Miyoshi and Matsunaga forces launched a pincer attack against the castle and a nearby base for the Hosokawa, but in an attack on the Rokkaku forces, encountered a hail of arrows that forced their retreat, paving the way for Rokkaku Yoshikata to march upon the capital.

-The Matsura clan was a kokujin, or provincial landowner, in Izumi Province.
-The Matsura served as deputy military governors of Izumi and senior retainers of the Hosokawa family – the military governors of one-half of Izumi.
+The Matsura clan were kokujin, or provincial landowners, in Izumi Province, serving as deputy military governors of Izumi and senior retainers of the Hosokawa family – the military governors of one-half of Izumi.
 However, in 1548, after Hosokawa Harumoto (the deputy shōgun) came into conflict with Miyoshi Nagayoshi, Matsura Mamoru (the lord of Kishiwada Castle) separated from Hosokawa Harusada (the military governor of upper Izumi) and aligned with Nagayoshi.
 Mamori died between 1555 and 1557, and was succeeded by Matsura Nobuteru, the natural son of Sogō Kazumasa (one of Nagayoshi’s younger brothers).
 Owing to his young age, Kazumasa and Kishiwada Suō-no-kami were assigned to serve as his guardians.

 In 1558, three of Nagayoshi’s younger brothers (Kazumasa, along with Miyoshi Jikkyū and Atagi Fuyuyasu) entered Kishiwada Castle located along the shore of the Bay of Ōsaka.
 In 1560, Jikkyū oversaw a major renovation and assigned Sogō and Fuyuyasu to serve as commanders of a garrison of 2,800 soldiers in the castle.
 At this time, Kishiwada was a large-scale stone-walled fortress set in a strategic location for transportation from Awa, Sanuki, and Awaji provinces to Settsu Province and the capital of Kyōto.
 In 1560, after Kazumasa achieved a major victory in battle against Hatakeyama Takamasa, Nagayoshi appointed him to serve as the lord of Kishiwada Castle while continuing to serve as the guardian of Nobuteru.
 However, on 3/18 of 1561, Kazumasa suddenly died of illness.